“Sing Judy! Dance Judy! The World Is Waiting For Your Sunshine!” – “A Star Is Born” ad tagline, 1955

 March 3, 1954: A Star Is Born filming continued with rehearsals for “Lose That Long Face” but without Judy.
 Per the assistant director’s notes: “Miss Garland ill – Unable to report today for rehearsal – Gloria Se Werd (Dance-in) going to Miss Garland’s home to rehearse – 8:00 p.m. to 10:30 p.m.”

 It’s sad that though Judy was ill, the studio still sent a person to her home to get more work out of her.
 That wouldn’t happen in today’s world!

-March 3, 1955: The UK premiere of A Star Is Born took place at the Warner Theatre on Leicester Square, London, England.
-The event benefitting the Actors Orphanage and the Variety Heart Fund For Underprivileged Children.
+March 3, 1955: The UK premiere of A Star Is Born took place at the Warner Theatre in Leicester Square, London, England.
+The event benefitted the Actors Orphanage and the Variety Heart Fund For Underprivileged Children.

 Photo: Premiere ticket and program cover; photo of a billboard advertising the film; two pages from the advertising campaign book.

 March 3, 1957: Here is a short blurb about the recent release (in 1956) of the soundtrack LP to The Wizard of Oz.

 March 3, 1958: TV viewers in the Philadelphia area were treated to a showing of The Harvey Girls.

 March 3, 1960: Walter Winchell’s column featured this fun caricature of Judy.